[?] Subscribe To This Site

 I have been a part of organizations that have condoned and allowed blatant workplace bullying, workplace discrimination, sexual harassment and more.
 It always amazes me when employers that operate this way wonder what happened when finding themselves in legal hot water or worse yet episodes of violence.

-Some employers to cover their own ill-trained managers seek to use "problem employees" as the reason for job violence.
+Some employers to cover their own ill-trained managers seek to use "problem employees" as the reason for different types of workplace violence.
 It is true some angry workers act out their frustrations in the workplace, however this has in many cases become an acceptable norm.

 types of workplace violence